logan1376/file-hosting-nodejs/README.md

 # file-hosting-nodejs

+Note: THIS IS BROKEN AND I WILL NOT FIX

-Note: Python verson is more complete
+Python verson is working

 Only does video files